ganeshchand/kathmandu-spark-meetup-intro-to-spark/notes/spark-basic-repl.md

 dfCustomers.groupBy("zip_code").count().show() // Count the customers by zip code

- We can also programmatically specify the schema of the dataset.
+ We can also pragmatically specify the schema of the dataset.
 This is useful when the custom classes cannot be defined ahead of time because the structure of data is encoded in a string.Following code example shows how to specify the schema using the new data type classes StructType, StringType, and StructField.